Board of Trustees

 Members of the Board of Trustees represent a diverse range of experience and backgrounds from business, industry and academia.
 The Board meets four times each year in September, December, March and June.
 The President serves as secretary to the Board and is an ex officio, nonvoting member.

-The Board has four working committees which parallel the organizational divisions of the University: the Academic Affairs Committee, the Finance and Audit Committee, the Compensation Committee and the Executive Committee.
+The Board has four working committees which parallel the organizational divisions of the University: the Academic Affairs Committee; the Administration, Audit and Finance Committee; the Compensation Committee; and the Executive Committee.
 These committees meet as needed prior to established Board meetings to review relevant issues to be presented at the Board meetings.

 Brian T. Maloney, Chair